 You’re worried about being able to please your partner

 You experience high levels of stress and/or anxiety

 What are Some Common Sources of Stress that Can Cause ED?

 Stress can be caused by anything — good and bad.
 Your body reacts to these changes with physical, mental, and emotional responses.
 Sometimes we don’t realize how many things contribute to stress, and how issues that stress causes in turn.

-These are only some of the common sources of stress that cause sexual dysfunctions for men of all ages:
+These are only some of the common sources of personal and professional stress that cause sexual dysfunctions for men of all ages: